benmat/fedora-install/README.md

 To use `sudo` instead of root: once the install starts choose the **User Creation** dialog (with *Make this user administrator* checked), don't use the *Root Password* dialog.

-When the installation finishes you'll probably need a wired ethernet connection since your wifi isn't installed and configured.
+After the reboot you probably need a wired ethernet connection since your wifi isn't installed and configured.

 ### Hardware and software support